jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 The broker message configuration can be shared by creating a `application.yml` or `application.properties` to the root of your configuration repo and adding the connection properties to it.

 >Note: Any property that is added in to the `application.properties` (or `.yml`) in the root of your configuration repository is shared among all services.
 This is very useful when you want to share common configuration (like database addresses) across applications.

+### What's next?

+You can go a step further by automating the task of hitting the bus refresh endpoing.
+Many source code repositories like GitHub, Gitlab or Bitbucket notify you of changes in a repository through a [webhook](https://developer.github.com/webhooks/).
+The [webhook can be configured to listen changes in your config repo and broadcasting the refresh event for the all connected services through Spring Cloud Bus](https://cloud.spring.io/spring-cloud-config/multi/multi__push_notifications_and_spring_cloud_bus.html).

 ## Other Features